blinken/paradar/README.md

 **paradar does not replace your responsibility to look for, see and avoid other aircraft.
 This device will not save your life.
-It is intended only to provide additional situational awareness of traffic around you when flying VFR.
+It is intended only to provide additional situational awareness of some traffic around you when flying VFR.
 It is not designed for and must not be used for IFR flight, and you must not rely on it when flying in any conditions.**

 **The pilot is responsible for the safe conduct of any flight, and for obeying all applicable laws.**